mesosphere/dcos-docs-site/pages/1.11/installing/trial/index.md

 - DC/OS Vagrant more accurately simulates a real cluster by designating resources allocated to each node, while DC/OS Docker allows over-subscription of you machine resources.
 - DC/OS Docker is more stable across releases, because it only requires Docker, rather than both Vagrant and VirtualBox.

-To use DC/OS Enterprise with either tool, contact your sales representative or <a href="mailto:sales@mesosphere.com">sales@mesosphere.com</a> to obtain this DC/OS Enterprise Installer.